 A large rooftop patio is great for people watching at HopCat (401 Westport Rd.), where you'll find 100 craft beers.
 Head down to the basement for a hidden tiki bar called TikiCat (reservations required).
 Phone (816) 656-3439.

-Harry's Bar & Tables (501 Westport Rd.) is a chic martini bar that also serves up delicious steak and seafood; the kitchen stays open until 2 a.m. so you can satisfy those midnight munchies.
+Harry's Bar & Tables (501 Westport Rd.) is a chic bar that also serves up delicious steak and seafood; the kitchen stays open late so that you can satisfy those midnight munchies.
 More than 50 brands of scotch are also on the menu.
 Phone (816) 561-3950.

 Local bands and the occasional touring act play at recordBar (1520 Grand Blvd.).
 The venue moved to a downtown location in early 2016 and is currently open only on the days shows take place; tickets can be purchased online or in person on show nights.
 Phone (816) 753-5207 for the latest updates on an expanded opening schedule.